-The 'existential concern' which is being awakened across the world by global risks has long since led to a risky game survival, to a world 'ugliness contest' over the suppression of large-scale risks.
+The 'existential concern' which is being awakened across the world by global risks has long since led to a risky game for survival, to a world 'ugliness contest' over the suppression of large-scale risks.
 The incalculable threats to which climate change is giving rise are supposed to be 'combated' with the incalculable threats associated with new nuclear power stations.
-Many decisions over major risks do not involve a choice between safe and risky alternatives, but one between different risky alternatives, and often a whose between alternatives risks qualitatively different dimensions which are scarcely commensurable.
+Many decisions over major risks do not involve a choice between safe and risky alternatives, but one between different risky alternatives, and often a choice between alternatives whose risks concern qualitatively different dimensions which are scarcely commensurable.
 Current scientific and public discourses are rarely a match for such considerations.
-One source of temptation towards inadmissible simplifications represent the decision in question as one between safe and risky alternatives by playing down the imponderabilities of one's preferred proposal while simultaneously focusing on the hazardousness of the other risks.
+One source of temptation towards inadmissible simplifications is to represent the decision in question as one between safe and risky alternatives by playing down the imponderabilities of one's preferred proposal while simultaneously focusing on the hazardousness of the other risks.